A rootkit is a type of malware that can hide the existence of certain processes or programs.

 These processes or programs can evade normal methods of detection.
 If your computer is infected with a rootkit it will reload itself each time your computer is restarted.

 If an attacker can gain root or Administrator access they can install a rootkit.
-This can be done by exploiting a known vulnerability, aquiring a password or by social engineering.
+This can be done by exploiting a known vulnerability, acquiring a password or by social engineering.
 Emails with attachments are one of the most common attacks.
-A seemingly innocent attachement can carry a dangerous payload.
+A seemingly innocent attachment can carry a dangerous payload.
 Once the malware is installed it becomes possible to hide the intrusion as well as to maintain privileged access.
-Most rootkits disable or circumvent software that might otherwise be used to detect it.
+Most root kits disable software that might otherwise be used to detect or circumvent it.

 A ‘clean boot’ and scan or re-installation of the operating system may sometimes be the only available solution to this type of infection.

 The Spybot S&D liveCD can often fix this type of problem as it will allow you to do a clean boot of Windows.
 Doing a clean boot using Linux and running a scan is not as effective as it will not scan all the registry hives.